dfinity/examples/rust/exchange_rate/README.md

 ## Building the canister into wasm
 `cd rust/exchange_rate`

-`cargo build --target wasm32-unknown-unknown --release --p exchange_rate`
+`cargo build --target wasm32-unknown-unknown --release`

 ## Deploy the canister locally
 - Simply do `./deploy.sh {env}` where env is your targetted network defined in `dfx.json`.